Boomihasri/IT-analysis-dashboard/README.md

 This project is a comprehensive journey through IT budget analysis and forecasting using Power BI.
 It offers a rich set of visualizations, interactive dashboards, and advanced features for effective data-driven decision-making.

-Feel free to use, adapt, and contribute to this project for mutual learning and improvement.